 How Much Is Eyebrow Threading?

-Prices for eyebrow threading vary based on where you go, but you can expect to pay about the same price as eyebrow waxing.
+Brow threading prices range between $10 and $40 depending on where you go.
 You can also get other parts of your face threaded for different prices.

 Some salons offer package deals for full face hair removal or other services, like a brow tint, so shop around with your local Pros to see if you’re interested in squeezing in a few services during your next appointment.

 Eyebrow threading is a great route for more precision and when you want to try something different to upkeep your brows.
 Chat with an eyebrow Pro in your area to learn more and try it out for yourself.